dfuenzalida/gedit-git-branch-statusbar/README.md

 Run `sudo make install` to install.

-Install as a Ubuntu package
+Install as an Ubuntu package
 ------------

 You can add my Ubuntu PPA to add this plugin as a software package and receive updates.